cycomachead/snap-manual/contents/date_and_time.md

     ![image](SnapManual/Image_179.png)

     That’s a trick question; the move block is run four times, and it has a different continuation each time.
-The ﬁrst time, its continuation is
+The first time, its continuation is

     ![image](SnapManual/Image_180.png)